-Behind its gorgeously old-fashioned wooden doors, this 16th-century house welcomes all travellers with a pretty cobbled courtyard, just as its done for hundreds of years.
+Behind its gorgeously old-fashioned wooden doors, this 16th-century house was named after one of its former owners and welcomes all travellers with a pretty cobbled courtyard, just as it's done for hundreds of years.

 Uzes, a pretty market town is a secret hideaway, well hidden from the tourist traps in the larger cities.
 Don’t miss the market on a Wednesday or Saturday for fresh bread, sausages and of course doorstops of cheese.

-The small number of bedrooms here means that you're guaranteed plenty of space, with high ceilings and typically French large windows.
+Formed of only 5 bedrooms, means that you're guaranteed plenty of space, with high ceilings and typically French large windows.
 The soft shades of grey look contemporary but are actually very typical of the 16th century.

 The plant-laden courtyard is the heart of the hotel, where you can take breakfast in country living style.

 While you're not terribly near a beach, there's plenty to explore.
 Try the town's amazing medieval garden which has a herbarium for natural remedies.